randomtruffles/Dominion_League/rules.md

 <a name="6.3.2"></a>6.3.2.
 You can only request an extension if you have already met all prior deadlines for that season.

 <a name="6.3.3"></a>6.3.3.
 To receive an extension for the end-of-season deadline ([6.2.6](/rules#6.2.6)), you must schedule an uncompleted match with your opponent.
 Provide the date and time to your moderator when you request it.
+For any other extension request, you must include a plan for how you will catch up to the expected pace of scheduling.

 <a name="6.3.4"></a>6.3.4.
 Extensions only apply to the week they are requested for.
 If you need another extension for a later week in the season, you will need to make another request.